unoforge/unify-preset/packages/preset-bg/README.md

 ```bash
 npm i -D @unifydev/preset-bg
 ```
-Note that PresetUI is a dev dependency
+Note that PresetBG is a dev dependency

 ### Config